NEW! Translation gadget on the right. Translate our articles into your own language. Tell us how it works!

 Also subscribe for free!
 Get every post in your inbox.
 See right column.

 Lawrence and I began this blog to discuss our faith with our friends.
 Anyone is welcome to chime in.
+Please leave a comment.
+There is lots of action in the Com Box!
 Also see our most popular posts for the week on the right.
 God bless you.
 Susan Fox

 Saturday, September 7, 2013